yashmittal-git/outbound-caller-python/README.md

 - **Health Check**: http://localhost:5000/health
 - **Agent Worker**: Running in background, waiting for dispatches

+**Important Notes**:
+- Both containers are **required** and work together
+- The API container creates dispatches, but the agent container processes them
-**Note**: The agent worker must be running (`python agent.py dev`) to accept dispatches created via the API.
-Both services are started automatically with docker-compose.
+- The agent worker must be running (`python agent.py dev`) to accept dispatches created via the API
+- Both services connect to the same LiveKit server (configured via `LIVEKIT_URL`)

 ### API Endpoints